GiuseppeSoriano/WeFood/Documentation/Documentation.md

 To populate the databases with a substantial volume of realistic data, datasets sourced from Kaggle were employed.

 ## 5.1.
 Raw Dataset
-The intial raw datasets are related to the main functionalities of *WeFood*.
+The initial raw datasets are related to the main functionalities of *WeFood*.
 In particular, datasets about recipes and ingredients were found.

 - Calories per 100 grams in Food Items [`[1]`](https://www.kaggle.com/datasets/kkhandekar/calories-in-food-items-per-100-grams)